 However, he sounded like someone who wrote things I would like to read about, so I put a couple of his books on reserve at the library.
-I am just about to finish the first, Writing to Deadline, most of which I read on a recent flight.
+I am just about to finish the first, Writing to Deadline,

 An aside.
 While sitting on the runway for an hour waiting for the flight to take off (one of those), my seatmate turned to me and stated "I am a Journalist".
 (It sounded like a capital "J" to me.)
 I responded, "I am not, but I am a blogger."
 (Definitely a small "b".)
 That led to an interesting discussion off and on through the flight about his job as a reporter for Radio Free Asia, and on the process of writing in general, much of which reinforced what I was reading.
 He didn't know much about blogging, so I was able to fill him in on amateur writing and the blogging community.
 A neat coincidence.